lucventurini/pytritex/README.md

-# pytritex
+# PyTritex
-Port to Python of Tritex
+Port to Python of Tritex.
+The original code was written by Martin Mascher